frabjous/open-guide-typesetting-framework/doc/configuration.md

 }
 ```

-This specifies that there should be a metadata item called "title".
-A typical metadata item specifier has four attributes: (1) `required`, a boolean (true/false) that specifies whether the field is required, (2) `label`, a string used to label the item in the metadata block, (3) `inputtype`, which specifies what type of HTML input element should be used (typically "`text`" or "`number`" or possibly "`email`"), and (4) `pandoc`, a string specifying how the metadata should be passed to pandoc in the metadata files.
+This specifies that there should be a metadata item called "title" with the given attributes.
+A typical metadata item specifier has four attributes:
+(1) `required`, a boolean (true/false) that specifies whether the field is required,
+(2) `label`, a string used to label the item in the metadata block,
+(3) `inputtype`, which specifies what type of HTML input element should be used (typically "`text`" or "`number`" or possibly "`email`"), and
+(4) `pandoc`, a string specifying how the metadata should be passed to pandoc in the metadata files.

-Optionally a `placeholder` may also be specified, which will appear in the input field until a value is actually supplied.
+Optionally a `"placeholder"` may also be specified, whose value will appear in the input field until a value is actually supplied.

-For `pandoc`, there are four possibilities, `yaml`, `yamlarray`, `yamlblock`, `yamllist` and `subelement`.
-A typical metadata field will use `yaml`, which will simply insert the value into the `metadata.yaml` file using its item name followed by a colon followed by the value.
+For `"pandoc"`, there are five possibilities, `"yaml"`, `"yamlblock"`, `"yamlarray"`, `"yamllist"` and `"subelement"`.
+A simple metadata field will use `"yaml"`, which will simply insert the value into the `metadata.yaml` file using its item name followed by a colon followed by the value.

-`yamlblock` should be used instead if the value may consist of multiple lines.
-This will cause the item to be inserted using the a `|` after the metadata item name and colon with the value of the field following in indented lines.
-This is used for things like abstracts.
+`"yamlblock"` should be used instead if the value may consist of multiple lines.
+This will cause the item to be inserted using the a `|` after the metadata item name and colon with the value of the field following on indented lines.
+This can be used for things like an abstract.

-The `yamlarray`, `yamllist` and `subelement` options are used for those allowing multiple values.
-If the value of a metadata item is wrapped in (json array) brackets, this means that the metadata item allows multiple values, for example:
+The `"yamlarray"`, `"yamllist"` and `"subelement"` options are used for those items allowing multiple values.
+If the specifier for a metadata item is wrapped in (json array) brackets, this means that the metadata item allows multiple values, for example:

 ```json
 {